 Decided you’ve had enough of manually downloading bank statements and updating spreadsheets?

 Spend less time in spreadsheets and more on the work that drives your company’s strategy!
-Here’s what it looks like to automate your cash management with a free Trovata account.
+Here’s what it looks like to automate your cash management with Trovata.

-As a former CPA turned Trovata Community Manager, I’ll share everything you need to know about the simple sign-up process to get started with our free features: Balances, Transactions, and Analysis.
+As a former CPA turned Trovata Community Manager, I’ll share everything you need to know about three of our core features: Balances, Transactions, and Analysis.

 Before we get into the steps for creating your account, let’s go over some essential details to know about Trovata: